donavan-soh/calculator-app/README.md

 # Calculator App
 A calculator app with a similar interface as iOS' calculator app.

-Download the Calculator Application.MP4 file to view the app interaction.
+Download the Calculator Application.MP4 file to view the app demo.